madhuri333/CourseProj/ReadMe.md

 * Then, I combined rows of "x_test.txt" and "x_train.txt to get one "X_Txt" data table.
 Followed similar process to obtain "Y_Txt" and "Subj_Txt".
 * Later I assigned labels - "ActivityLabel" to "Y_Txt", "Subject" to "Subj_Txt" and labels from features.txt to "X_Txt"
 * Next I removed unwanted columns from X_Txt (i.e. not having mean or std dev measurements) and combined these subset data tables column wise to get "subsetData" data table.
-* Meanwhile I keep removing the objects not to required in further process.
 * Next step is to add the activity name from activity_labels.txt file.
 I did it by using setkey function in both data tables and merging them.
 Now I have two Activity columns - ActivityLabel and ActivityName.
 * I am not deleting the numeric column ActivityLabel as I will be using it to sort the final data table.
 * Now I calculated the mean for each activity for each subject.